Sharad Navratri

 Lighting Akhand Jyot during Navratri helps maintain the purity and continuity of worship and sadhana.
 Following are some of the main reasons for the tradition of lighting the Akhand Jyot during the Navratri:

-Lighting Akhand Jyot during Navratri is an important and auspicious tradition that brings peace to the devotees’ minds and receives Goddess Durga’s blessings.
+Lighting Akhand Jyot during Navratri is an important and promising tradition that brings peace to the devotees’ minds and receives Goddess Durga’s blessings.

 What are the Benefits of Lighting Akhand Jyot During Sharad Navratri?